The Science of Sweat, Deodorant & Antiperspirant

 Apocrine glands do not start working until puberty, which is why young children usually have little body odor from sweat.

 Louis Leakey, an anthropologist, believed that the original function of body odor was to make humans unappetizing to animals who wanted to eat us for dinner.

 What's The Difference?

-Although there are some natural deodorants on the market, most standard brands contain harsh and potentially toxic ingredients such as parabens, triclosan, propylene glycol, alcohols, and a whole host of synthetic colors, scents, and other chemicals that can cause irritation.
+Although triclosan, a germ-killing ingredient was banned from hand and body washes in 2016, it is still remains an ingredient is some deodorants.
+Commercial deodorants contain other potentially harsh ingredients such as parabens, propylene glycol, alcohols, and a whole host of synthetic colors, fragrances, and other chemicals that can cause irritation.

 - natural oils or other ingredients with antimicrobial properties

 - soothing natural moisturizers

 - botanical powders or clays to absorb moisture